-'after three months being poorly.'
-He discusses Grace's final few days and closes by saying: 'We spoke of you both printouts of a scanned postcard and photograph.
-The photograph was originally included with letters sent by Grace Watt (née Muggeridge) to Colum and Catherine Kenny (see letter from Watt to Kenny dated 21 September 1988; item C2/3/3/1 (1).
+Scope and Content: File consists of a photograph of George Muggeridge and printouts of a scanned postcard and photograph.
+The photograph was originally included with letters sent by Grace Watt (née Muggeridge) to Colum and Catherine Kenny (see letter from Watt to Kenny dated 21 September 1988; item P2/3/3/1 (1).
 The printouts were likely created by Colum Kenny having scanned photographs and the postcard sent by Grace Watt.
 The original photograph and postcard are not included in the collection.